quayzar/git-optimized-wordpress/README.md

   * Enter the database credentials.
   * [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add environment-specific salts & keys.
   * Configure the debug settings.
-  * Remove the `die` configuration warning at the bottom.
+  * Remove the `die` warning at the bottom.

 Running `git status` at this point should return neither modifications nor untracked files.

 ##### Installing & configuring WordPress
 This project uses [Composer](https://getcomposer.org/) both to install WordPress and to manage any theme or plugin dependencies.
-If you don't already have Composer, here's how to [install it locally](https://getcomposer.org/download/).
+If you don't already have Composer, [install it locally](https://getcomposer.org/download/).
 The resulting `composer.phar` is already in the `.gitignore` file.

-If you *do* have Composer installed, run `php composer.phar self-update`.
+Note: These instructions assume a global installation of Composer.
+If Composer is installed locally, replace `composer` in all the commands with `php composer.phar`.

+Unless you've only just installed Composer, it's a good idea to run `composer self-update` before getting started.

  1. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
  2. Open `composer.json`, add any plugin or theme dependencies at the bottom of the `"require"` section, and save.
 There is both a plugin ([Akismet](https://wordpress.org/plugins/akismet/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in this section for reference.
-If you edit theme or plugin dependencies, add the changes to the repository: `git add composer.json`
+If you edit the dependencies, add the changes to the repository: `git add composer.json`
- 3. Run Composer to install WordPress and all dependencies: `php composer.phar install`
+ 3. Run Composer to install WordPress and all dependencies: `composer install`
  4. Add the Composer-generated lock file to the repository: `git add composer.lock`
  5. If you have any theme dependencies (such as a parent theme) that shouldn't be in the repository, adjust `.gitignore` to reflect, then add the changes to the repository: `git add .gitignore`
  6. Run `git status` to confirm all modified or untracked files have been either added or ignored, then commit the changes.